A Double Hot Take On 'Queen Charlotte: A Bridgerton Story,' Race & Romance

-This is the first time a person of color — specifically a Black woman in this series — is getting all the shine.
-She’s a full, completely realized character.
+This is the first time a person of colour — specifically a Black woman in this series — is getting all the shine.
+She’s a full, completely realised character.
 And you don’t get that if the performance isn't as strong as the writing.

 This world exists only because Queen Charlotte intentionally created it.
 She becomes the center of the universe, and all the other stories are just extensions of her story, and it allows us to appreciate them more because of it.